sillyhatday/GAMEBOY-MBC5-2MB/README.md

 **CHANGE LOG**
 15/01/23
 Updated Readme in the FRAM section and the end section.
-Added more to the compatability list.
+Cypress is a the newer name for Ramtron, it's definitly a problem with junk parts not Cypress chips.
+Also added more to the compatability list.

+31/05/22 Not a change as such.
+I've had problems with Cypress branded FRAM.
+I Haven't determined if it is bad quality or fake chips.
+Right now, I suggest sticking with Ramtron branded FRAM.
+All kinds of strange behavior is to be expected.

 24/04/22
 Noticed a mistake in 5v top plane.
 Not sure how this hasn't caused problems.
 Also changed routing of some grounds and 5v traces.